In Karten sind Zeiten aufbewahrt; Vergangenheiten, Gegenwarten, Zukünfte – je nachdem.

 The map has become a graphic autobiography; it restores time to memory and it recreates for the inner eye the fabric and seasons of a former life.

 Maps as intermedial semantic signs are able to concentrate and transfer a variety of information.
 This was early recognized by the Library of the Leibniz Institute of East and Southeast European Studies (IOS) and its predecessors.
 The result is the special Catalog of Hidden Maps.
 On 16,000 catalog cards you will find more than 27,000 so-called Hidden Maps.
 Hidden Maps are additional cartographic materials printed in monographs, journals or other edited volumes.
 The catalog is part of the data infrastructure of the Bavarian Library Network.
+This catalog section is steadily approaching the 30,000 mark.

 912 items were identified as public domain (as of 2016), digitized and enhanced with authority files.
 The map images were located by numerous expert volunteers in the GeoPortOst georeferencer.
 The spatial data were imported as metadata into the catalog and support geographic retrieval approaches allowing a visual and term independent search.